GoogleCloudPlatform/k8s-stackdriver/web-echo/README.md

 # Overview

 web-echo is a simple web server that returns the same response on every GET endpoint.
-The response can be modified.
+The response can be modified on-the-fly.

 # Usage